Professional practice

 Sanctions

-Ben has an interest in sanctions law, and has worked on a number of sanctions-related matters during pupillage, including:
+Ben has an interest in sanctions law, and has worked on a number of sanctions-related matters, including:

-• Exposure to appeal proceedings concerning the impact of international sanctions on payment obligations under various letters of credit, and whether s.44 of SAMLA relieved the defendant of a liability to pay costs and interest (assisting James Sheehan KC).
+• Exposure to appeal proceedings concerning the impact of international sanctions on payment obligations under various letters of credit, and whether s.44 of SAMLA relieved the defendant of a liability to pay costs and interest (as a pupil, with James Sheehan KC).

-• Advising on the effect of sanctions on the appointment and payment of an arbitrator, and in particular whether the arbitrator needed an OFSI licence to act as an arbitrator.
+• Advising a prospective arbitrator on the effect of sanctions on their appointment and payment terms, and in particular whether the arbitrator needed an OFSI licence to act (during pupillage).

 Shipping & admiralty